 Note: ENGR and ENTR courses will not be accepted as a Specialization Elective.

 All ME students are required to complete 9 credits of Advanced Technical Electives to deepen their knowledge within Mechanical Engineering.
 For ME course descriptions, visit the ME Course List.
-A grade of at least a "D" must be obtained in each course.
+A grade of at least a "D" must be obtained in each course, and it cannot be taken Pass/Fail.

 The 9 credits of advanced TEs required must be taken in the ME Department via these 2 categories: